2018 and 2022 FIFA World Cup bids: Voting rounds

-On 2 December 2010, FIFA president Sepp Blatter announced the winning bids at FIFA's headquarters in Zurich.
+On 2 December 2010, FIFA president Sepp Blatter announced the winning bids at FIFA's headquarters in Zürich.
 Russia was chosen to host the 2018 World Cup, and Qatar was chosen to host the 2022 World Cup.
 This made Russia the first Eastern European country to host the World Cup, while Qatar would be the first Middle Eastern country to host the World Cup.

 Blatter noted that the committee had decided to "go to new lands" and reflected a desire to "develop football" by bringing it to more countries.

 In each round a majority of twelve votes was needed.
 If no bid received 12 votes in a round, the bid with the fewest votes in that round was eliminated, and accordingly each remaining bid should receive no fewer votes in subsequent rounds than in preceding rounds.
 Multiple bids received fewer votes in voting round 2 compared to voting round 1 (Netherlands/Belgium, Qatar and Japan), at least 2 voting members in each of the 2018 and 2022 votes changed their votes between voting rounds despite their initial bid not being eliminated in voting round 1.
 The actual votes cast were as follows: